-A major concern throughout the Plan process has been traffic congestion along MD 28.
-MD 28 is currently overcapacity and congested during rush hours.
-Although road improvements are programmed to provide more highway capacity, residents and various governmental jurisdictions fear that unless future development is staged very closely to highway availability, MD 28 will continue to experience unacceptable levels of service.
+A major concern throughout the Diar process his been traffic congestion along MD 28.
+MD 25 to arrelate a property and congested draws rush hours.
+Although find more regardly are problems for provide more highway capacity, residents and provide more highway capacity, residents and provide more highway capacity, residents and provide more highway capacity, ment is staged very closely to highway availability, MD 28 will continue to experience unacceptable levels of service.